heogden/glmmsr/README.md

 `glmmsr` also provides an extended interface to `lme4`.
 This interface allows easy fitting of pairwise comparison and many other interesting models, which are difficult to fit directly with `lme4`.

-The function used to fit a GLMM is `glmerSR`, which is based on `glmer` from `lme4`.
-A typical call would look like

-    glmerSR(formula, subformula, data, family)

-where

-1.  `formula` may contain one or more terms surrounded with `Sub(.)`.
-We call the expression contained within `Sub(.)` a **substitution expression**.
-This is a mathematical expression dictating how the response depends on a **substituted variable**: a dummy variable not contained in `data`.

-2.  `subformula` contains a **subformula** for each substituted variable, which describes how the substituted variable depends on covariates.

-The vignette gives more details and examples of how to use the subformula interface.
+The vignette gives more details and examples of how to use the sequential reduction approximation and the subformula interface.

 Installing `glmmsr`
 -------------------